jina-ai/finetuner/README.md

 ## Training on your own data

-If you want to train a model using your own dataset instead of one on the Jina AI Cloud, you can provide labeled data in a CSV file in the following way:
+If you want to train a model using your own dataset instead of one on the Jina AI Cloud, you can provide labeled data in a CSV file.

+A CSV file is a tab or comma-delimited plain text file.
+For example:

 ```plaintext
 This is an apple    apple_label
 This is a pear      pear_label
 ...
 ```
+The file should have two columns: The first for the data and the second for the category label.

-You can then provide the path to your CSV file as your training data:
+You can then provide a path to a CSV file as training data for Finetuner:

 ```python
 run = finetuner.fit(